| Card Ink 17 Undrafted Free Agents

 Jeremy Bridges and others keeping the seat warm until Massie is

+ready to move in at RT.
 As I did in the previous 3 rounds, I reset my

 Board and sweated out the "death watch."
 I started out with a Top